8 week baby check by GP and immunisation clinic with the practice nurse, late Wednesday morning by appointment.

 To preserve patient confidentiality, no information can be given to a third person without the patient's prior written consent.
 You cannot, therefore, request results for your spouse, partner or a child who is over 16

-It is recommended that you book 6-8 weeks prior to travel, and seen as early as possible if you are planning travel with a complicated itinerary OR going for longer than one month.
+It is recommended that you seek travel advice at least 8 weeks before departure, and as soon as possible if you have a complicated itinerary or going for longer than one month.